cweitkamp3/DTMdemo/README.md

 ## Installation

-In order to install this package, run
+In order to install this package, run:

 ```R
 library(devtools)